duleorlovic/blog/_posts/2015-12-20-devise-oauth-angular.markdown

 When user is logged in, than in session there is a id of current_user `session['warden.user.user.key'] # => [[9], "$2a$10$TUfyHaPAWV.A1/6JLuCTGO"]`

+Errors like `ActionView::Template::Error (undefined method new_confirmation_path
+for Did you mean?  new_user_confirmation_path user_confirmation_path):` occurs when you add, for example `confirmable` in model, but gem are already loaded in spring, so you need to `spring stop` and restart rails server.

 # Devise and Omniauth